 If you’re not too sure what these are or how to do them, don’t worry!
 The team at Well+Good have put together video examples for each that you can follow at home - check them out!

-What is the easiest resistance band?
+What is the easiest resistance band for beginners?

 Resistance bands run from light to extra heavy.
 There isn’t a set colour for each resistance weight so make sure you check any labelling to get the right one for you.

 In short, yes.
 Resistance band workouts for beginners can help to build muscle and reduce fat, as well as increasing post-exercise after-burn.
 This means once you’ve finished exercising your body still burns calories.